weleoka/A02_u01/README.md

 The application has the following structure.
 This diagram is not a live view of the code implementation and requires manual updates.
 The Diagram is generated from PlantUML markdown language.

 ![ . . . ](UML_A2.png)

+### Critical reflection
+The structure of the program is not satisfactory in many regards.
+I find the controller classes have drawbacks in the way they handle their responsibilities.
+The three Controller classes are similar, and yet have minor variations.
+I think with some planning the logic could be moved mor inte the classes and then the whole controller framework could be dropped.
+For example the WakeUp main class has to call a controller to then get the controller to retrieve the relevant object state  from it's object instances (or actually only one: selectedUser/Subscription/Room).

+However I think the whole structure is at a failure point due to not having a versetile permanence and recall of stored objects.
+The logic of searching for an object to instantiate would usually be done by a DBMS and this application has no such benefits.
+This is why the Controller classes exist to iterate over data structures looking for the right attribute value for an object before instantiating them.

+The main trouble is that I have a reluctance to pass the objects out to the caller (i.e. to WakeUp main) through the controller classes.
+Hence the controllers have to have methods like fetchRoomPlacesBookingsList() and that would make much more sense to have in the Room class.

 by Kai Weeks, student at Luleå Tekniska Universitet